Crazy quilt embroidery has fascinated stitchers for generations.

-A variety of embroidery stitches were employed in crazy quilts.
-These included...
+A variety of embroidery stitches were, are still are, used in crazy quilts.
+These include...

 Whereas the seams in most needlework are hidden, in crazy quilt embroidery they are designed to be visible.
 This reminds me of the Japanese craft of Kintsugi where broken pottery is mended using a golden paste, emphasizing its imperfections and history.